It is very important for international students to stay in lawful immigration status

 How SEVIS Works

-Once Louisiana State University (LSU) admits an international student who indicates that he/she needs the F-1 (student) status, the student’s information is entered into SEVIS (Student and Exchange Visitor Information System) and Form I-20 is issued to the student.
+Once Louisiana State University (LSU) admits an international student who indicates that they need the F-1 (student) status, the student’s information is entered into SEVIS (Student and Exchange Visitor Information System), and Form I-20 is issued to the student.
 The student visits the U.S. consulate abroad, and the consulate confirms through SEVIS that the I-20 the student is carrying is a valid document.
 If everything is in order, the consulate issues the visa.
-An immigration officer at the airport reports to SEVIS the student's entry into the U.S. When the student arrives on campus, he or she reports to International Services at International Student Orientation, and International Services confirms through SEVIS the student’s semester enrollment.
+An immigration officer at the airport reports to SEVIS the student's entry into the U.S. When the student arrives on campus, they report to International Services at International Student Orientation, and International Services confirms through SEVIS the student’s semester enrollment.
 International Services continues to provide regular electronic reports to SEVIS throughout the student's academic career.
 Finally, the student's departure from the United States is recorded in SEVIS.

 Data SEVIS Collects